flintlib/flint/doc/source/fexpr.rst

     Returns a string of the LaTeX representation of *expr*.
 The string must be freed with :func:`flint_free`.

+The *flags* parameter allows specifying options for LaTeX output.
+The following flags are supported:

+.. macro:: FEXPR_LATEX_SMALL

+    Generate more compact formulas, most importantly by printing fractions inline as `p/q` instead of as `\displaystyle{\frac{p}{q}}`.
+    This flag is automatically activated within
+    subscripts and superscripts and in certain other parts of formulas.

 Function call structure
 ------------------------------------------------------------------------